MicrosoftDocs/azure-docs/articles/azure-monitor/autoscale/autoscale-custom-metric.md

 ms.subservice: autoscale
 ms.reviewer: riroloff

-# Customer intent: As a user or dev ops administartor I want to use the portal to set up autoscale sp I can scale my resources.
+# Customer intent: As a user or dev ops administartor I want to use the portal to set up autoscale so I can scale my resources.

 ---
 # Quickstart: Autoscale a Web app using custom metrics.

-This article describes how to set up Autoscale for a Web app using a custom metric in Azure portal.
+This article describes how to set up Autoscale for a Web app using a custom metric in the Azure portal.

 Autoscale allows you to add and remove resources to handle increases and decreases in load.
-In this article we'll show you how to set up Autoscale for a Web app, based on metrics from Application Insights.
-We'll use a one of the Application Insights metrics to scale theWeb app in and out based on the metric's value.
+In this article we'll show you how to set up Autoscale for a Web app, using one of the Application Insights metrics to scale the Web app in and out.

 Azure Monitor Autoscale applies to [Virtual Machine Scale Sets](https://azure.microsoft.com/services/virtual-machine-scale-sets/), [Cloud Services](https://azure.microsoft.com/services/cloud-services/), [App Service - Web Apps](https://azure.microsoft.com/services/app-service/web/), [Azure Data Explorer Cluster](https://azure.microsoft.com/services/data-explorer/) , Integration Service Environment and [API Management services](../../api-management/api-management-key-concepts.md).